 Got ideas not mentioned here?
 Please share in the comments!

 Note: I don’t do ads or affiliate links on my blog.
-If you find one of my posts or resources useful, consider subscribing to my blog or sending me a [virtual] cup of tea.
+If you find one of my posts or resources useful, consider subscribing to my blog or sending me a [virtual] coffee or cup of tea.

 Understanding ADHD’s Hurdles for Writers